Maine coronavirus case count rises to 275; no additional deaths

 There are three positive cases at a group home in Freeport, Shah said, and also cases in Leeds.
 Shah cited recent scientific papers highlighting the risks to people in congregate settings, such as nursing homes or shelters.

-“Recent date suggests that when COVID-19 is introduced into those settings, it can spread very quickly,” he said.
+“Recent data suggests that when COVID-19 is introduced into those settings, it can spread very quickly,” he said.

 CDC also asks managers to consider shutting down to visitors and pursue aggressive sanitizing of the facility, he said.

-A woman in her 80s and a man in his 60s, both from Cumberland County, were the second and third people in the state to die from COVID-19, the disease caused by the coronavirus, according to the Maine Center for Disease Control and Prevention.
+A woman in her 80s and a man in his 60s, both from Cumberland County, were the second and third people in the state to die from COVID-19, the Maine Center for Disease Control and Prevention said.

 The man was a longtime employee of the Maine Department of Transportation, the agency said in a news release Sunday afternoon.
 The woman has not been identified.